Skip to main content

 Look cool for school — plan your clothes shopping accordingly

 It’s fun to add a few new outfits to your child’s wardrobe.
 But it’s likely warm weather will hang around for the first few weeks of school.
-So it’s a good time for deals on end-of-summer sales.
-A short time later, you’re sure to see the prices fall on back-to-school clothing.
+It’s a good time for deals on end-of-summer sales.

 Get there — carpool, walk, ride a bike

-With the high price of gas, consider setting up a carpool with the other parents in your neighborhood.
-You’ll save some money and it’s a nice way to get to know your neighbors.
+To save money, consider setting up a carpool with the other parents in your neighborhood.
+You’ll stretch your budget further and it’s a nice way to get to know your neighbors.
 If your school is within walking distance, consider organizing a walking or biking group.
 You’ll make friends and memories before the first bell rings.

 Like what you’re reading?